IdentityPython/pysaml2/docs/index.rst

 Before you can use Pysaml2, you'll need to get it installed.
 If you have not done it yet, read the :ref:`install`

-Well, now you have it installed and you want to do something.
+Well, now you have it installed, and you want to do something.

-And I'm sorry to tell you this; but there isn't really a lot you can do with this code on it's own.
+And I'm sorry to tell you this, but there isn't really a lot you can do with this code on it's own.

-Sure you can send a AuthenticationRequest to an IdentityProvider or a AttributeQuery to an AttributeAuthority but in order to get what they return you have to sit behind a Web server.
-Well that is not really true since the AttributeQuery would be over SOAP and you would get the result over the connection you have to the AttributeAuthority.
+Sure you can send a AuthenticationRequest to an IdentityProvider or an AttributeQuery to an AttributeAuthority but in order to get what they return you have to sit behind a Web server.
+Well, that is not really true since the AttributeQuery would be over SOAP and you would get the result over the connection you have to the AttributeAuthority.

 But anyway, you may get my point.
-This is middleware stuff !
+This is middleware stuff!

 PySAML2 is built to fit into a
 `WSGI  <http://www.python.org/dev/peps/pep-0333/>`_ application